gjb2048/moodle-theme_essential/README.txt

 - FIX: Issue #408: Show text of question in list.
 - FIX: Issue #411: Atto editor causing horizontal scroll bar.
 - FIX: Issue #412: Drop down background should be themeurlcolour and not themetextcolour.
+- NEW: Issue #410: Use admin preference for 'My courses' menu sort order.
+Thanks to Tony Butler for this.

 New in 2.7.9.3
 ==============